-Our recycling program extends across all lines of our business, from water usage, production and business waste, fuels, fleet vehicles, and postconsumer waste in offices.
-Every operating company at Summit Materials strives to maximize the use of recycled materials whenever possible to reduce costs and resources.
+Our recycling program extends across all lines of our business, from water usage, production and business waste, fuels, fleet vehicles, and post-consumer waste in offices.
+Every operating company at Summit Materials manages their business waste, and recycling inputs to better maximize the use of recycled materials to reduce costs and resources.
 This is an integral part of our commitment to positively impact our environment and reduce waste in our operations.
-We routinely monitor and evaluate the waste that we generate, and continue to look for new methods to reduce, reuse, and recycle in our operations.
-The details below provide details about how our recycling program effects each of our lines of business, and check out the sustainability report for annual metrics on recycling efforts.
+As a part of our business waste management program, we routinely monitor and evaluate the waste that we generate, post-consumer waste inputs, and continue to look for new methods to reduce, reuse, and recycle in our operations and office locations.
+The information below provides details about how our recycling program affects each of our lines of business, and check out the sustainability report for annual metrics on recycling efforts.

 Alternate Fuel Usage in Cement Manufacturing: